 There is a large parking lot with free parking at the main entrance.
 There is also a lot with free parking at the side entrance off of 158 at Soundside Road.

 The hours at the Soundside Road access gate are slightly different than the main gate hours.
-Regardless of the entrance, the hours vary throughout the year so be sure to verify ahead of time.
+Regardless of the entrance, opening hours vary throughout the year so be sure to verify ahead of time.

 There are no buses or similar public transit in the Outer Banks.
 There are, however, private options you can hire as well as car-sharing services like Uber.